HardyHasan94/control/README.md

 Implementation of the DDPG algorithm using tensorflow.keras and training agents on several environments.

-The DDPG algorithm is based on the DQN algorithm and DPG algorithm, where the agent plays in continuous-based-action environments, and the agent model consists of two networks, an Actor network that is used to sample actions, and a Critic network that is used to compute the action-value Q.
+The DDPG algorithm is based on the DQN algorithm and DPG algorithm, where an agent plays in continuous-based-action environments, and its model consists of two networks, an Actor network that is used to sample actions, and a Critic network that is used to compute the action-value Q.

-## Structure
+## Project structure

 ```
 ├── README.md